Competitor backlink analysis is my favourite link building strategy of all time.

 …If the link came from a blog comment, you’ll just need to write your own:

-…if it was a forum post, join the discussion and include links in relevant places:
+…if it was a forum post or a blog post, join the discussion and include links in relevant places:

 …if it was a guest post, you’ll need to pitch your own for publication:

 Take a look at each link and reverse engineer the process to figure out how to do it.

 Just work through the Plan Of Attack tab and replicate each link – it really is that easy!

 Stealing your competitors backlink strategies is one of the most effective ways to boost rankings and increase your traffic – including organic traffic & referral traffic.

 - Time – so you can focus on other aspects of your SEO strategy such as content marketing and keyword research.